Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Analyzing the Semirings

 where $\ket{\alpha_i},\ket{\beta_i}\in\Hil_i$ are vectors (possibly equal to the zero-vector).

-We define the set of \emph{minimal restrictions} pairs $V_{\rm m.r.}\subsetneq V$ to be those $(A,B)\in V$ such that either $A$ and $B$ are both the $0$-operator in their associated Hilbert space, or $A$ and $B$ are at least partially overlapping in the sense that
+We define the set of \emph{minimal restrictions} pairs $V_{\rm m.r.}\subsetneq V$ to be those $(A,B)\in V$ such that either $A$ and $B$ are both the $0$-operator in their associated Hilbert space, or $A$ and $B$ have some overlap in the sense that

 Also, we define the set of \emph{everywhere overlapping} pairs $V_{\rm e.o.}\subsetneq V_{\rm m.r.}$ to be those $(A,B)\in V_{\rm m.r.}$ such that, for any $i\in[n]$, we have either

 or